U-Pick Strawberry CALL before coming 843-559-0988

 CSA membership funds help purchase seed, plant and grow the crops as organically as possible, then pick and pack your share.

+Growing comes with risks—MOTHER NATURE being our most unreliable and unpredictable partner.
+Crops can—and have been—damaged or destroyed by heavy or unrelenting rain, high winds, freezes, hurricanes, etc. We do our best, and most often, come out of bad weather events without too much damage.
+The produce may not be beautiful due to weather damage, but it's certainly usable and delicious.
 But we have lost crops entirely, and no matter what we planned, we may not be able to provide you with what was planned and planted.
 Sharing in good times feels great, but having to share the burden of a loss feels terrible.
 When you join a CSA, you're committing to and willing to share the risk as well as the rewards.
 We've been farming 40 years and have experienced very few disasters, but when they hit, it hurts.

 We are always open to suggestions—whether it's a crop you enjoy, recipes you wish to share, or items you'd like to have available.
 Just anything you have to offer to make us a better partner.